San Diego Air And Space Museum224 Votes Currently Closed

 There are four immerseive interactive exhibits: Max Flight Interactive Ride, the Doron Transport 6 Simulator, the Interactive Jet Flight Simulator and the 3D/4D Zable Theater.
 The Library & Archives have over 2 million related images.
 There is a very valuable collection of rare videos, over 5000 of them.
 Geek out over artefacts from the lives of Wright Brothers, Charles Lindbergh, Amelia Earhart, and Neil Armstrong.

-San Diego Air And Space Museum Information
+San Diego Air And Space Museum Travel Tips

 - Guided tours are available.